AnnieW2014/GA_Capstone/README.md

 ### streamlit app implementation

-At [this webpage](http://localhost:8501/), an Airbnb host can predict their 30-day income by providing some info about their unit and the price they'd like to charge.
+Airbnb hosts can use [this tool](http://localhost:8501/) to predict their 30-day income by providing some info about their unit and the price they'd like to charge.

 <br>

 ## Conclusions
 To maximize the total income, hosts should optimize both price and demand at the same time, and understand their interdependence and their drivers.

 Location, bathroom type (private vs shared) and the minimum number of nights to book are important predictors shared by price and 30-day vacancy.
+Having a patio/balcony and having a pool are important for both pricing and vacancy.

 Size features (number of bedrooms and bathrooms, total number of people to accommodate) are the most important predictors for price, and are less important for demand.
-This is probably because while bigger units are reasonably be more expensive, different sizes have their own share of the market.
+This is probably because while bigger units are reasonably more expensive, different sizes have their own share of the market.

 The number of reviews a unit received in last 12 months and whether the host acceptance rate is provided on the website are the most important predictors for 30-day vacancy, and are not as important for pricing.
 There are two potential reasons.
 - The number of reviews indicates how active the unit has been (how frequently it has been booked).
 So it could also predict how active it would be in the near future.
 - Listings with more reviews look more pouplar and reliable to guests, with other things comparable.
 In this way, they become more desirable and have lower vacancy.

 In terms of amenities,
-- Pool and wifi are important to pricing, indoor fireplace and BBQ grill to a lessor extent.
+- Wifi is important to pricing, and so are indoor fireplace and BBQ grill, to a lessor extent.
-- Patio or balcony, pool, backyard, outdoor furniture and private entrance are important for demand.
+- Having a backyard, outdoor furniture and private entrance are important for demand prediction.

 <br>